MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

 ### To use this insight

-In the **Viva Insights** pane, select **Book time to focus**.
+In the **Insights** pane, select **Book time to focus**.
 This insight appears if your calendar has time available during your working hours that is not blocked by meetings or appointments.

 ![Book time to focus.](../../images/mya/use/book-time-to-focus-52.png)